 ___ BCT 320 Intro to CAD & BIM in Construction & Architecture

-___ BCT 330 Mechanics of Building Materials for Construction (fall – 4 cr.)
+___ BCT 330 Mechanics of Building Materials for Construction (spring – 4 cr.)

 ___ BCT 353 Construction Project Management (fall)